2lian/asyncio-for-robotics/using_with_ros.md

 ## Making an application

 You do not need to create a ROS 2 package, nor need to use `ros2 run ...` `ros2 launch ...`.
-But it you want you can.
+But if you want you can.
 The ROS 2 run process is the same is just python.
 You specify your entry-point in your `setup.py`, and python will execute the entry-point function.

 ## Using the node as usual while also using asyncio-for-robotics